 Kim Currie Mason, Pharm.D.

-Dr. Mason is the Executive Director of Pharmacy and Research at The University of Tennessee Medical Center.
+Dr. Mason is the Vice President of Pharmacy and Research at The University of Tennessee Medical Center.
 She also has joint faculty appointments in The University of Tennessee Colleges of Medicine and Pharmacy.
-In addition, Dr. Mason precepts PGY1 and PGY2 pharmacy residents as part of the department’s ASHP-accredited residency programs in critical care, internal medicine, and pharmacotherapy.
-She has provided required and elective coursework in the areas of Drug Information, Medication Safety and Practice Management, and continues to teach third and fourth year pharmacy students about pharmacy administration.
+Dr. Mason has taught numerous residents and students in the areas of Drug Information, Medication Safety and Practice Management, and continues to teach third and fourth year pharmacy students about pharmacy administration.

-As part of her interest in assuring overall patient safety, Dr. Mason has served for many years on The University of Tennessee Graduate School of Medicine’s Institutional Review Board (IRB) and became Chair of the IRB in June 2009.
-She was later asked to serve as Administrator for UTMC’s newly formed Office of Clinical Trials, partnering with sponsors all over the world to participate in cutting edge research.
+As part of her interest in assuring overall patient safety, Dr. Mason has served for many years as the Chair of The University of Tennessee Graduate School of Medicine’s Institutional Review Board (IRB).
+In recent years, she has taken on administrative roles helping to create the Office of Clinical Trials and UTMC’s Biobank, partnering with sponsors all over the world to participate in cutting edge research.
 She is an active member of the American Society of Health-System Pharmacists, having served as state affiliate President of the Tennessee Society of Health-System Pharmacists.
-She has also served on several advisory boards for wholesalers and group purchasing organizations, such as Premier’s Academic Innovators Committee.
-She is currently serving a one-year term as President of the Tennessee Society of Health-System Pharmacists.
-Dr. Mason and her husband reside in North Knoxville with their five children and enjoy leading contemporary music at their local church.
+She has also served on several advisory boards for wholesalers and group purchasing organizations, and currently serves on the Board of Directors for the Tennessee Center for Performance Excellence.
+Dr. Mason and her husband reside in North Knoxville with their five teenagers.

 Amy B. Flatt, Pharm.D.

 Dr. Flatt received her Doctor of Pharmacy from The University of Tennessee Allied Health Sciences in 2003 and subsequently completed an American Society of Health System Pharmacists-accredited Pharmacy Practice Residency at the University of Tennessee Medical Center.
 Following her residency, she practiced as a Clinical Pharmacist at the East Tennessee Heart Consultants Heart Failure Clinic before returning to the University of Tennessee Medical Center as a Lead Pharmacist in operations.
 During this time, Dr. Flatt facilitated various beta tests and implementation projects for technologies such as automated dispensing cabinets throughout the Medical Center.
 Dr. Flatt also served as the first Computerized Provider Order Entry and Systems Specialist for the Medical Center before assuming the role of Associate Director of Pharmacy in 2010, and in 2018 she was promoted to Director of Inpatient Pharmacy Services.

-Dr. Flatt oversees all inpatient operations, as well as purchasing and lead technical staff.
-She is an expert in strategies to mitigate institutional drug shortages and works closely with the medical staff on these and other initiatives.
-Dr. Flatt serves as the UT Medical Center Inpatient Pharmacy Pharmacist in Charge for the Tennessee State Board of Pharmacy.
+Dr. Flatt oversees all inpatient pharmacy services, as well as purchasing and technical staff.
+She is an expert in strategies to mitigate institutional drug shortages and collaborates closely with the medical staff on these and other initiatives.
 She and her husband, who is also a pharmacist, live in Knoxville with their daughter and twin sons.

 Troy Rebert, DPh